 Chorley is a popular place to live, having a wide range of housing in rural and urban settings.
 Housing quality is mostly of a good standard and is located in accessible locations near services, creating sustainable, attractive neighbourhoods.
 New housing is required to help address current and future housing needs, support the local economy, deliver infrastructure and ensure the sustainability of the Borough.

 The allocated Eaves Green site is split into a number of different ownerships and control, shown on the plan below.
 We do not intend to submit a planning application on the Council land that forms part of the allocation.
-The planning applications for the HCA land and Taylor Wimpey land will all be submitted to Chorley Council at the same time.
+The planning applications for the HCA land and Taylor Wimpey land were submitted to Chorley Council at the same time.

 Ownership plan for Lower Burgh Way, Chorley